 Malawi

-Volunteer and gap year placements in Malawi
+Volunteer in Malawi

 Malawi is a beautiful country bordering Tanzania, Mozambique and Zambia.
 The people are extremely welcoming and although Malawi is not on the tourist map, the Mulanje Mountains and Lake Malawi attract adventure seekers from around the world.
-Slow economic growth means that almost half of the population lives below the poverty line, so education is greatly valued and our volunteers provide an invaluable service.
+Slow economic growth means that almost half of the population live below the poverty line, so education is greatly valued and our volunteers provide an invaluable service.

 Placement locations